M4rotte/ShorewallLogAnalyzer/README.md

 # ShorewallLogAnalyzer

 Gather Shorewall logs to store them in a database.
-Calculate some stastistics from this data and some whois (or RDAP) requests to produce static HTML pages. **It's a work in progress, is not fully functionnal and may broke frequently**
+Calculate some stastistics from this data and some RDAP requests to produce static HTML pages. **It's a work in progress, is not fully functionnal and may broke frequently**

 ## Usage